Meet the Team

 2018 CNN HERO

 Susan Munsey, LCSW founded GenerateHope in 2008 where she is the Director of Programs, developing innovative approaches for women and teens who have survived the trauma of sex trafficking.
 A survivor herself, she is passionate about walking alongside women in rehabilitation and educating our community about this issue.
-Susan sits on The San Diego Regional Human Trafficking and Commercial Sexual Exploitation of Children Advisory Council and co-chairs the HT/CSEC Service Provider subcommittee.
+Susan is the chair of the The San Diego Regional Human Trafficking and Commercial Sexual Exploitation of Children Advisory Council and co-chairs the HT/CSEC Service Provider subcommittee.
 Susan has a Masters degree in social work from Smith College in Massachusetts and is licensed in California as a clinical social worker.
 She has 25 years of clinical experience in the community, in hospital settings, and in private practice.
-She loves her beautiful daughter, adorable grandsons and her troublesome Basset Hound who takes guard duty at GenerateHope very seriously (when she’s not sleeping).
+She loves her beautiful daughter, growing grandsons and her sweet Basset Hound.

 Rachel Leachman